grame-cncm/embaudio/web/docs/lectures/os.md

 Use the command ``minicom -D /dev/ttyACM0`` to visualize what is send on serial port by the teensy.

+For the moment we do not really need a new protothread, as we can assume that two calls to ``Serial.printf`` are fast enough not to perturbate audio.

+Imagine that we want to control our audio device using the keyboard.
+Receiving a caracter from the keyboard and performing the action necessary might be too long for an interrupt handle function.
+Hence we will add a protothread to do that.

 ## Control LED and sound with keyboard
 copy this ``protothreads_count`` directory to a new ``protothreads_control``